jonahsinger/Expression-Tree/README.md

 # Expression-Tree
 Implementation to build and evaluate expression trees

-Run the main method to test the expression tree
+Run Main.java to test the expression tree